Zilaan/crazy/README.md

 #Crazyflie 2.0 Firmware
+*Note* this project has been changed for development testing.

 This project contains the source code for the Crazyflie 2.0 firmware.
 More information can be found on the [Bitcraze wiki](http://wiki.bitcraze.se/projects:crazyflie2:index)